Brian Tetsuro Ivie

-Brian Tetsuro Ivie (born September 27, 1990 in Glendale, California) is a Japanese-American filmmaker, film producer and documentarian.
-A director of social issue dramas, he first came to prominence by directing the acclaimed, Emanuel, covering the 2015 Charleston mass shooting.
-The film was executive produced by Oscar winner Viola Davis, Mariska Hargitay, and Stephen Curry.
+Brian Tetsuro Ivie (born September 27, 1990, in Glendale, California) is a Japanese-American filmmaker, film producer and documentarian.
+He is the writer and director of the forthcoming science fiction road film, Anima, starring Sydney Chandler and Takehiro Hira.

-Alongside his directing work, Ivie is known for executive producing such independent films as,Wildcat, directed by Ethan Hawke and The Queen of Basketball, winner of the Academy Award for Best Documentary Short Film.
-He is also a former creative producer for Stephen Curry’s Unanimous Media.
+Alongside his directing work, Ivie is known for executive producing such independent films as,Wildcat, directed by Ethan Hawke, Concessions starring Michael Madsen and Josh Hamilton, Isle Child, starring Ethan Hwang and Ben Wang, and The Queen of Basketball, winner of the Academy Award for Best Documentary Short Film.
+He is also a former creative producer for Stephen Curry's Unanimous Media.